Presenting

 Vice President and Head 2SLGBTQ+ and Black Customer Segments, TD Bank Group

-As vice president and head of 2SLGBTQ+ & Black customer segments, TD Bank Group, Al Ramsay and his team design and execute innovative customer strategies which are considered leading edge within the financial industry across North America.
+As vice president and head of 2SLGBTQ+ and Black customer segments, TD Bank Group, Al Ramsay and his team design and execute innovative customer strategies which are considered leading edge within the financial industry across North America.

 He has served on numerous work committees and boards championing Equity, Diversity and Inclusion.
 Currently, Ramsay is a board director of the Canadian Opera Company and Rainbow Railroad.
 He is also a member of Toronto Metropolitan University's alumni advisory committee and is a trusted advisor to the Canadian Gay and Lesbian Chamber of Commerce.